Blue-headed sapphire

-The blue-headed sapphire or Gray's hummingbird (Chrysuronia grayi) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The Blue-headed sapphire or Gray's hummingbird (Chrysuronia grayi) is a species of hummingbird in the emerald's tribe Trochilini of subfamily Trochilidae.
 It is found in Colombia and Ecuador.

 Taxonomy and systematics

 The blue-headed sapphire was formerly placed in the genera Hylocharis and Amazilia.
 It was moved by most taxonomic systems to Chrysuronia based on the results of a molecular phylogenetic study published in 2014.
 However, BirdLife International's Handbook of the Birds of the World (HBW) retains it in Amazilia.

 The blue-headed sapphire is monotypic.
 However, at one time what is now Humboldt's sapphire (C. humboldtii) was treated as a subspecies of it.

 Description

 The blue-headed sapphire is 9 to 11 cm long.
 Males weigh 6.2 to 6.8 g and females 4.6 to 5.6 g.
 Males have a straightish coral red bill with a black tip.
 Females' bills have a black maxilla with red at its base and a mostly pinkish mandible with a black tip.
 Adult males have a deep glittering blue upper throat, face, and crown.
 Their nape is dark blue-green and the rest of their upperparts metallic green.
 Their tail is dark steel blue.
-Their lower throat, breast, and upper belly are glittering emerald green with a small area of white on the lower belly.
-Their undertail coverts are metallic green with dark gray edges.
+Their lower throat, breast, and upper belly are glittering emerald-green with a small area of white on the lower belly.
+Their undertail coverts are metallic green with dark grey edges.
 Adult females have metallic green to bronze-green upperparts.
-Their tail's base is dark bronze-green and the rest blue-black with grayish tips on the outer feathers.
-Their underparts are mostly dull white to grayish white with bronze-green on the sides of the throat and breast and some green flecks on the lower throat.
-Juvenile males have a dull bluish green face and crown, a bronzy green throat and breast, and a grayish white belly.
+Their tail's base is dark bronze-green and the rest blue-black with greyish tips on the outer feathers.
+Their underparts are mostly dull white to greyish white with bronze-green on the sides of the throat and breast and some green flecks on the lower throat.
+Juvenile males have a dull bluish green face and crown, a bronzy green throat and breast, and a greyish white belly.
 Juvenile females are similar but duller and more bronzy overall.